 A vintage ad shows a product for Arden Weenus' Cadmium-Enriched Meat Softener.

-We’ve received numerous queries about another one of Shapen’s creations — Cadmium-enriched meat softener from the fictitious entrepreneur Arden Weenus:
+We’ve received numerous queries about another one of Shapan’s creations — Cadmium-enriched meat softener from the fictitious entrepreneur Arden Weenus:

 Weenus Butter was made from a 1952 advertisement for Peter Pan Peanut Butter.
 The Pre-Toasted Toast ad was created from another 1950s advertisement that promoted the use of DuPont Cellophane to keep bread fresh:

-While Shapen’s fictional vintage advertisements border on the absurd, they are still occasionally mistaken for genuine products.
-In April 2017, Shapen talked to Dangerous Minds about what it’s like to see his posters taken for real thing:
+While Shapan’s fictional vintage advertisements border on the absurd, they are still occasionally mistaken for genuine products.
+In April 2017, Shapan talked to Dangerous Minds about what it’s like to see his posters taken for real thing:

 Richard Metzger: With your Photoshop skills you can “edit” the past — in a very Orwellian sense — and it’s frightening to see how fucking gullible people can be.
 I recall we posted one of your Alan Hale parody album covers and idiots on Facebook were commenting “I used to have this record!”
 “Me too!” and “I still have mine!”
 Ummm … no you don’t.